sc3/crime-punishment/README.md

     sudo pip install tarbell==0.9b2
     tarbell configure

-Note: When it asks you, you don't need to have either Google Spreadsheets or Amazoon S3 setup for this project.
+Note: When it asks you, you should set up Google Spreadsheets, but we can laeve Amazoon S3 setup for later.

 ### Getting the mockup